profile-pic

 AI-interview Questions & Answers

 Hi.
 My name is.
-Basically, I have, like, total 6, 7 years of experience in IT field.
-Uh, total like, I've worked on multiple tools and technology in the past 7 years.
-Uh, let's say, like, uh, Fibonacci, Stock Cash, and several times, uh, AWS, Azure, and Terraform.
-Uh, and other than this, uh, recently, I migrated to a new new project, which are the moment and the console.
-So, uh, I successfully upgraded moment cluster.
-Like, around any moment cluster, we have, uh, around, like, 120 of the clients and, uh, 2 data centers in 2 data centers.
-And other than this, uh, I also migrated or upgraded the console cluster.
-In the console cluster, we have multiple, uh, services, uh, which are the critical parts for us.
-So I work on these things.
-Other than this, I also working experience on the, like, AWS and Azure side.
-And in the same in our in our project, uh, we are using an AWS and, uh, AWS and Azure for both of the both of the, uh, cloud cloud things.
-And to manage or create and service on the, uh, Azure side, we are, uh, or on AWS side, we are using a Terraform script or Terraform code, uh, to create or make any changes in the, uh, infrastructure side.
-Other than this, uh, I also have working experience on the storage side.
-So, uh, in my past, uh, working experience, I have worked on, like, multiple types of storage, like, SAN or NAS and the provider of for the same, it would be all storage or NetApp or Dell, uh, and then, uh, IBM.
-So I work on those, uh, those kind of storage side, and, uh, I also work on the, uh, Kubernetes.
-So in our infrastructure, we are around, uh, 40, maybe 40 or 30 people Kubernetics listed.
-Uh, and, uh, we have, uh, managing those things, uh, on the Kubernetes and deploy our application on the Kubernetes.
-So whenever we have an issue on the Kubernetes side, I I was there.
-Uh, we need to resolve it.
-And other than this, the deployment part is managed by the deployment team.
-But, yeah, uh, in the infrastructure side, we are managing the Kubernetes cluster.
-And whatever the service is managed by the Kubernetes, we are taken care by those things.
-And other than if any issues occur on the Kubernetes cluster or in Kubernetes client mode, we need to manage, and we need to resolve it.
-Uh, I also plan I also upgraded the Kubernetes cluster in my, uh, working experience.
-Uh, I also worked on the Ansible side, uh, on Linux, Windows, uh, and Windows side of Windows AD and and Linux side Linux side.
-Uh, some helps I have somehow some some of the working experience with the LDAP side.
-So that's all about me.
+Basically, I have total 6, 7 years of experience in the IT field.
+I've worked on multiple tools and technologies in the past 7 years.
+Let's say, for example, Fibonacci, Stock Cash, and several times, AWS, Azure, and Terraform.
+And, recently, I migrated to a new project, which is the moment and the console.
+I successfully upgraded the moment cluster.
+Like, around any moment cluster, we have around 120 clients and 2 data centers in 2 locations.
+I also migrated or upgraded the console cluster.
+In the console cluster, we have multiple services, which are critical parts for us.
+So, I work on these things.
+I also have working experience on the AWS and Azure side.
+In our project, we are using AWS and Azure for both cloud things.
+To manage or create services on the Azure side, we are using a Terraform script or Terraform code to create or make changes in the infrastructure side.
+I also have working experience on the storage side.
+In my past working experience, I have worked on multiple types of storage, like SAN or NAS, and the providers for the same are all storage, NetApp, or Dell, and then IBM.
+I work on those kinds of storage side, and I also work on Kubernetes.
+In our infrastructure, we are around 40 or 30 people using Kubernetes.
+We have managing those things on the Kubernetes and deploy our application on the Kubernetes.
+Whenever we have an issue on the Kubernetes side, I was there.
+We need to resolve it.
+The deployment part is managed by the deployment team, but in the infrastructure side, we manage the Kubernetes cluster.
+Whatever services are managed by the Kubernetes, we take care of those things.
+If any issues occur on the Kubernetes cluster or in the client mode, we need to manage and resolve it.
+I also planned and upgraded the Kubernetes cluster in my working experience.
+I also worked on the Ansible side, on Linux, Windows, and Windows AD and Linux.
+I have some working experience with the LDAP side.
+That's all about me.
 Thank you.

-Comparing using is AWS because the Terraform from first to the support with a focus on a specific use case like network provisioning.
-So, like, uh, AWS secret sorry.
-SD AWS SDK, uh, to use, uh, by, uh, like, for an for sorry.
-Sorry.
-Sorry.
-Uh, so, uh, like, Terraform, uh, for the like, Terraform is the, uh, infrastructure as a code.
-So write in Terraform code, uh, to build a, uh, to build an infrastructure on the AWS provider or any other cloud provider.
-Uh, so it's an, uh, it's, uh, it's, like, uh, like, create a VPC for AWS or create a VPC on AWS cloud provider using a Terraform script.
-We can write in a script, uh, Terraform code inside Terraform code, like, what VPC you wanted to use, in which reason you wanted to use, uh, you wanted to create the VPC, and then, uh, what what will be the submit for the VPC.
-And, uh, for, uh, like, it will be the do you want do you want, like, uh, public access for the private, uh, public access for the subnet, allow public access for that particular subnet or not.
-Uh, whatever the configuration you wanted inside it, you can mention in the Terraform code, and you can, uh, create an infrastructure using Terraform code.
-But, uh, in AWS SDK, we need to provide, like, for an example, uh, we you for an example, we need to create an AWS v VPC.
-We we need we need to use an AWS, uh, command, CLI command for for, uh, creating the VPC and whatever configuration you wanted to use.
-We we need to provide, uh, we need to provide the, uh, argument at the time of running those, um, that command.
+Comparing using AWS with Terraform from first to last with a focus on a specific use case like network provisioning.
+So, like, AWS secret is the AWS SDK, to use, by, like, for an example, sorry.
+So, Terraform is the infrastructure as a code.
+So, write in Terraform code to build an infrastructure on the AWS provider or any other cloud provider.
+So, it's like creating a VPC for AWS or creating a VPC on AWS cloud provider using a Terraform script.
+We can write in a script, Terraform code inside Terraform code, like what VPC you want to use, in which reason you want to use, you want to create the VPC, and then what will be the subnet for the VPC.
+And, for it, will be do you want public access for the private, public access for the subnet, allow public access for that particular subnet or not.
+Whatever the configuration you want inside it, you can mention in the Terraform code, and you can create an infrastructure using Terraform code.
+But, in AWS SDK, we need to provide, like, for an example, we need to create an AWS VPC.
+We need to use an AWS command, CLI command for creating the VPC and whatever configuration you want to use.
+We need to provide the argument at the time of running that command.

-Suggest on a on suggest an automated approach to scale Kubernetes deployment in a in a response to increase wave traffic loads.
-So, yeah, uh, so automatic, uh, scale of Kubernetes deployment, we can use an HPA horizontal port scaler.
-Uh, so by that way by in that way, we can we, uh, it will automatically increase the, uh, port or deployment ports, uh, port number if the traffic is increased.
-So it it use, like, metrics, like, when whenever the CPU or memory goes above 90 or 85 or 95%, it will automatically increase 2 or 3 ports and depend upon, uh, and it it depend upon our, uh, configuration side.
-So, uh, so for the automatic approach, we we we need to use an, uh, Kubernetes for horizontal code scanner.
+Automated approach to scale Kubernetes deployment in response to increased wave traffic loads, so an automatic scale of Kubernetes deployment, we can use an HPA, or horizontal pod autoscaler.
+So, by that way, we can use it to automatically increase the number of deployment pods if the traffic is increased.
+It uses metrics, like when the CPU or memory goes above 90 or 85 or 95%, it will automatically increase two or three pods and depend upon our configuration side.
+So, for the automatic approach, we need to use a Kubernetes horizontal pod autoscaler.

-Assuming, assuming you are viewing the data from module for deploying an AWS system, I notice the follow-up.
+Assuming you are viewing the data from module for deploying an AWS system, I notice the follow-up.
 Look.
 Can you point out potential security risk here?
-So in the quotation potential risk for this is the key.
-Uh, so we are using a default key.
-And inside the, uh, when, uh, inside a variable, we are storing the, uh, key.
-And, uh, so the risk is here, uh, inside the file, uh, anyone can, uh, look at the file and see the, uh, key.
-And and and, uh, if someone has, uh, access or someone has, uh, IP address or name of the server, which are deployed on the AWS, it will, uh, he can access the, uh, server.
-So it the like, it's a big risk for, uh, for, uh, for us to use that type of configuration.
-So for instead of using this way, we can use and the HashiCorp board for storing our key.
-So it will, uh, what do you say?
-It will secure and, uh, only authenticate people can access.
+So in the quotation, potential risk for this is the key.
+So we are using a default key.
+And inside the variable, we are storing the key.
+And so the risk is here, inside the file, anyone can look at the file and see the key.
+And if someone has access or someone has the IP address or name of the server, which are deployed on the AWS, they can access the server.
+So it's like it's a big risk for us to use that type of configuration.
+So instead of using this way, we can use HashiCorp Vault for storing our key.
+So it will secure and only authenticated people can access.

-How to deploy multi tier application using a data form, ensuring high availability in both data and environment.
+How to deploy a multi-tier application using a data form, ensuring high availability in both data and environment.
 Okay?
-Uh, so, uh, for deploying a multi tier application on the, uh, using a Terraform Terraform code, uh, we first, we need to write an, uh, script for deploying a Terraform script.
-Like, for an example, multi tier events like, we can deploy a a w sorry.
-Easy to instance, or we can like, it's depend upon the scenario.
-Do we want to, like, uh, do we want to build an infrastructure, like, uh, easy to instance or not?
-Or we or can we go in the serverless architecture?
-But in my in this case, I will, uh, use, uh, the, uh, like, infrastructure way.
-I'm not going to use the, uh, serverless architecture.
-So, uh, for the multi tier application, first, uh, I will create an VPC, write a code.
-So for creating VPC and, uh, inside the VPC, I create, uh, the VPC in, uh, uh, so for, uh, one one one VPC like, in the VPC, we create in 3 3, uh, subnets for it.
-So one subnet would be the private.
-Uh, 2 subnet would be private for it.
-1 for the public for the web server.
-Uh, so in the private subnet, I will deploy the database application.
-The second the second, uh, subnet, I will use the deploy the, uh, what do you say?
-Like, API, uh, API, uh, REST REST API.
-And in the 3rd, I will deploy the web server for it for it.
-So web server will be in the public public subnet.
-But other than this, 2 application would be in the private subnet, and I can access the, uh, application by using it.
-So what all this requirement, uh, uh, one more thing, like, uh, to deploy the application in high highly availability zone, highly available.
-So for that, I will deploy the application in multiple AZs.
-Uh, so, like, let's say, like, in the, uh, wave server deploy in the 2 or 3 availability zone, like, 1 server in each availability zone.
-And same way, I will use, uh, database and the, uh, API and deploy all these different availability zones.
-So whenever we have an issue in it and one of the abilities on, uh, we won't able to hamper our application and user can access it.
+So, for deploying a multi-tier application using Terraform code, we first need to write a script for deploying a Terraform script.
+For example, multi-tier events like, we can deploy a single instance, or we can choose to use an easy-to-scale instance, depending on the scenario.
+Do we want to build an infrastructure with easy-to-scale instances or not?
+Or can we go with a serverless architecture?
+But in this case, I will use the infrastructure way.
+I'm not going to use the serverless architecture.
+So, for the multi-tier application, first, I will create a VPC and write a code.
+So, for creating a VPC and inside the VPC, I create the VPC with three subnets.
+One subnet would be private, one subnet would be private, and one for the public for the web server.
+In the private subnet, I will deploy the database application.
+The second subnet, I will use to deploy the API, REST API.
+And in the third, I will deploy the web server.
+So, the web server will be in the public subnet.
+But the other two applications will be in the private subnet, and I can access the application by using it.
+This is a requirement to deploy the application in a highly available zone.
+So, for that, I will deploy the application in multiple AZs.
+Let's say, for example, the web server will be deployed in two or three availability zones, with one server in each availability zone.
+And the same way, I will use the database and the API and deploy all these in different availability zones.
+So, whenever we have an issue in one of the availability zones, we won't be able to hamper our application, and users can still access it.